- June 20, 2017

 With a price tag starting around $20, inflatable beds can be found in many homes today.
 They take up minimal room when deflated, and serve as comfortable, easy-to-prepare arrangements for guests, kids’ sleepovers, or family movie night.
 Some people are even choosing to use inflatable mattresses as their everyday beds.
 They are especially popular with low-income families who have had to find creative and/or inexpensive alternatives to traditional mattresses due to the decline in charities that take such donations because of the widespread bedbug problem.
 However, the soft, uneven surfaces of inflatable beds are dangerous for babies, and without knowing the dangers of putting a baby to sleep on one, many people are inadvertently placing their children at risk for sudden infant death.
+In cases of unfortunate accidents involving infants, it’s essential to consult a knowledgeable child injury attorney to understand your legal rights and seek justice.

 Think about it for a minute, and it makes sense.
 We’ve been hearing for years how infants should not sleep on their stomachs and should not have quilted bumpers in their cribs.
 Air mattresses have the potential to act just like crib bumpers — a baby who can’t hold her own head up can accidentally suffocate if she wiggles around.
 Further, how many times have you sat on an air mattress JUST so the person sitting on the opposite side will bounce up?
 That’s how easy it would be for someone to accidentally tip a sleeping baby onto her side or stomach.